Klim Kostin

-Klim Sergeyevich Kostin (Клим Сергеевич Костин; born 5 May 1999) is a Russian professional ice hockey winger who currently plays for Avangard Omsk of the Kontinental Hockey League (KHL).
-He most recently played for the San Jose Sharks of the National Hockey League (NHL).
+Klim Sergeyevich Kostin (Клим Сергеевич Костин; born 5 May 1999) is a Russian professional ice hockey winger who currently plays for HC CSKA Moscow of the Kontinental Hockey League (KHL).
 Considered a top prospect for the 2017 NHL entry draft, Kostin was selected 31st overall by the St. Louis Blues, and made his NHL debut with them in 2019.
 Kostin previously played for Dynamo Moscow and Avangard Omsk of the KHL.
 Internationally, Kostin has played for the Russian national junior team at several tournaments.

 Playing career

 Kostin debuted for HC MVD in the Junior Hockey League (MHL) during the 2015–16 season.
 In 30 games for the team he scored 8 goals and 13 assists.

 Kostin was selected first overall in the 2016 CHL Import Draft by the Kootenay Ice of the Western Hockey League (WHL), a major junior league in Canada, but he decided to stay in Russia with Dynamo Moscow for the 2016–17 season.
 He was reluctant to play on a junior team in North America, instead preferring to play for a senior team, either in the NHL or American Hockey League (AHL), the top minor league affiliate for the NHL.

 Kostin only played 18 games in the 2016–17 season, split between Dynamo Moscow and their junior league affiliate Dynamo Balashikha, scoring one goal before he had to end his season due to shoulder surgery in January.
 Despite this, he was ranked the No. 1 European skater by NHL Central Scouting, stating he has proved in earlier viewings that he has the necessary tools to excel at the next level.
 He was described as close to a complete package with a good combination of size and mobility.
 Kostin was also described as a power forward, one who was both able to score and help others score.

 Through playing a limited number of games, Kostin was taken with the last pick in the first round of the 2017 NHL entry draft by the St. Louis Blues.
 Initially thought to continue developing in Russia, Kostin was made a free agent after Dynamo Moscow were forced to release all of their players through a violation of KHL rules on 4 July 2017.
 The following day, Kostin agreed to a three-year entry-level contract with the St. Louis Blues.
 Kostin has said that he would prefer to play in the NHL for the 2017–18 season, though would not oppose going to the American Hockey League (AHL), the top minor league affiliate for the NHL; however he had no interest in playing in the WHL, or any junior league.